Funding Schools and Services

 The Department of Natural Resources manages 3 million acres of state trust lands in Washington.
 State trust lands are distinctive in that they are managed to produce non-tax revenue for specific beneficiaries.

-Just before Washington became a state in 1889, Congress passed the Omnibus Enabling Act of 1889, which granted the new state millions of acres of land to support public institutions.
+Just before Washington became a state, Congress passed the Omnibus Enabling Act of 1889, which granted the new state millions of acres of land to support public institutions.
 Today, these trust lands are an ongoing source of land-based financial support to the various beneficiaries, including public kindergarten through Grade 12 (K-12) schools, state universities, buildings on the capitol campus, and correctional facilities.
 By far the largest of these federally granted trusts is the Common School trust with approximately 1.8 million acres of forestland, agricultural lands and other properties.
 Revenue generated on these lands helps fund K-12 school construction projects across the state.

 State Forest trust lands are another category of state trust lands managed by the department.
 Most State Forest trust lands were originally privately owned forest lands forfeited to counties in the 1920s and 1930s due to unpaid property taxes.
 These lands were subsequently turned over to the state and today DNR manages State Forest trust lands for the benefit of the county where the lands are located.
-Most State Forest trust lands are in western Washington.
+Most State Forest trust lands are in Western Washington.

 Who are the beneficiaries?